`

 • 1 teaspoon baking powder

-• 125g (1/2 cup) plant-based unsweetened yoghurt (or Greek yoghurt for non-vegan option)
+• 125g (1/2 cup) plant-based unsweetened yoghurt, I like to use coconut yoghurt

 Caramel sauce